emondsarker/Teebay/Documentation.md

 - User authentication is string-matching.
 This is unsafe.
 Use bcrypt and JWT with secret keys to improve security
 - Server-side validation is missing.
 Currently validation is implemented on front-end only.
 Which is a security and business risk.
 - Rent duration has multiple issues.
 Rent duration can overlap.
 If monthly payment selected, user needs to rent for at least a month but it is not enforced.
 - InMemoryCache not utilized.
 Needs a persistent cache implementation.
+Instead, data is stored using localStorage in a persistent manner.

 ## 8. Future Work